10 Effective Steps to Prevent Hong Kong Apartment Break-Ins

 With the constant use of social media, accidently promoting your Hong Kong apartment to criminals is very easy.
 There is always a chance one of your followers isn’t following you for the right reasons.

-It is a common tactic for burglars to follow people on social media to track their whereabouts.
+It is common for burglars to follow people on social media to track their whereabouts.
 Therefore, you should not post too much about leaving for holidays, your holiday pictures, new expensive home buys or your internal apartment.

-However, this doesn’t mean you can’t post holiday pictures at all, but try to post them after the holiday.
+However, this doesn’t mean you can’t post holiday pictures at all – but try to post them after the holiday.
 Also, be mindful of who is following you and avoid accepting unknown accounts.

 10. Purchase Home Insurance

 Home insurance will cover asset and structure damage or loss due to fires, floods, natural disasters and theft.
-The insurance is a must for everyone, whether you own or rent your Hong Kong apartment.
+The policy is necessary for everyone, whether you own or rent your Hong Kong apartment.
 Even renters need tenant insurance, while landlords need landlord insurance.
+The insurance will NOT cover any Hong Kong apartment without basic security measures, as it is easy to break in.

-It is essential to understand home insurance will only cover your apartment if there is a modern form of home security.
-The insurance will not cover any Hong Kong apartment with no security, as it is easy to break in.
+It is essential to understand that home insurance will only cover your apartment if it has a modern form of home security.

 To Learn More about home insurance and protect your apartment in Hong Kong & Asia, contact Red Asia Insurance.